skip to main content

 Third parties may collect certain information on Landmark websites or other sites where Landmark advertises.
 These third parties might link your name or email address to other information they collect from certain third-party websites you may visit.
 We permit certain third-party partners to collect non-personally identifiable information in order to facilitate a more tailored experience as well as to track the efficiency of any partnership.
 Please note that Landmark does not have control over third party partner data collection policies, nor does Landmark have any visibility to the individual’s data that is collected.
 Even when opting out of receiving these types of ads or email communications, you may still see advertising in particular environments regardless of the exclusion measures we can control.

-Opting out of interest-based advertising
+Opting out of Interest-Based Advertising

-Effective May, 2023
+Effective December, 2023